 Another great view, a unique one, can only be experienced before closing time when you still need to pay to get in.
 There is an audio-guided tour to one of the towers of the fortress.
 That tour is the only way to get to the very top of the building.

-#3 Kapuzinerberg – Most popular Landscape Photography Spot in Salzburg
+#3 Kapuzinerberg – Most popular Spots for Landscape Photography in Salzburg

 Kapuzinerberg mountain is the cities recreational area.
 A lot of people walk up the stairs in Steingasse to reach the Capuchin monastery, where you get two great views.
 One over the left side of the river and another one over the right side, the more modern part of town.